 - Get a pamphlet designed explaining the program and give it to clients when you give them their key tag.

 - Make it part of the conversation at the consultation stage, the checkout or at any other moment.
+Your salon software will have a range of features that can make this process easier and more natural.

 - Get a client to talk about your program’s benefits in a video and use the testimonial to attract new takers.